umarfarooqfastn/connectorAgent/README.md

 # Connector Creator Agent

-AI-powered system for creating Fastn.ai connectors with both autonomous batch processing and interactive chat interfaces.
+AI-powered system for creating Fastn.ai connectors with interactive chat interfaces.

 ## What It Does